rithmschool/python_curriculum_exercises/Unit-02/05-sql-flask/readme.md

 - allow a user to edit a snack
 - allow a user to delete a snack

 Instead of using a list, your application should use postgres and the `psycopg2` module!

+### Bonus

+Isolate your `psycopg2` related code into a file called `db.py` so that you do not have one large `app.py` file.